 Advocates for social justice may want to take action against this retailer by boycotting it until they change their policies or use their buying power as customers to create pressure for change with other companies.

 Walmart also has an online website that sells products and provides services: www.walmartstores.com.
-The main purpose of this site is likely marketing, but it also offers some customer protections such as shopping tips and product returns.
+The primary purpose of this site is likely marketing, but it also offers some customer protections such as shopping tips and product returns.

 Walmart is America’s largest retailer, and it has been at the center of many controversies in the past.
-One such controversy that gained traction in recent years was over their treatment of pregnant employees.
+One such dispute that gained traction in recent years was over their treatment of pregnant employees.
 Walmart had a policy stating that women on maternity leave or parental leave could not work more than 10 hours per week for six months after returning to work.

 This meant that these women would be unable to earn any income while on leave from their job, which posed a significant financial burden for them and their families.
 In response to pressure from activists and advocates, Walmart changed its policies so that all new mothers could return to work full-time after just two weeks off following childbirth if they request this accommodation in writing before going on leave.

-Why Walmart is bad
+What Walmart is Bad?

 Since its beginning, Walmart promised the customers to sell the best products at lower costs, and almost 60% of its customers have an annual income of less than $50,000.

-However, with time, the company totally forgot its slogan of “Save Money, Live Better,” as it is continuously criticized for selling several products much expensive than other stores.
+However, with time, the company forgot its slogan of “Save Money, Live Better,” as it is continuously criticized for selling several products much expensive than other stores.

 Although Walmart has grown to 5000 locations in the US, it could not produce well.
 A few years ago, it started selling organic products such as Morningside organic baby spinach, organic banana, organic milk, etc. Unfortunately, their prices are higher when compared to other stores across America.
 Walmart is continuously deceiving people by claiming low-rate products, while the reality is the opposite.

-When it comes to fresh food, including vegetables, fruits, and meat, Walmart is present at the bottom of the list regarding the quality of fresh food products, including meat, fruits, and vegetables.
+When it comes to fresh food, including vegetables, fruits, and meat, Walmart is present at the bottom of the list regarding the quality of new food products, including meat, fruits, and vegetables.
 According to Consumer Reports, out of 68 supermarkets, Walmart falls at number 67.

 According to the Consumer Reports survey, almost 74% of Walmart customers complain about the national discounter for poor quality meat and poultry.